Halcyoninae/Halcyon_v2/README.md

 This README is for version: 3.0
 This README's constant version is 3.0 [For the iteration]

-You can check [VERSION](./VERSION) for everything related to versioning information.
+You can check [VERSION](./VERSION) for everything related to versioning information. (*Also, everything starts at 3.0 because this technically the 3rd main iteration of the original project titled: MP4J which went up to 2.0.
+You can find this project linked above.*)

 Note: For every +1.0 version in experimental build, the iteration version goes up by 0.1!